chaoticgd/quadra/README.md

 Quadra has been tested to work on Ubuntu Linux 20.04.

-The `GHIDRA_DIR` enviroment variable must be set to a the path of a Ghidra installation.
+The `GHIDRA_DIR` enviroment variable must be set to the path of a Ghidra installation.
 The MIPS processor currently supported is the R5900, so the Ghidra installation must have the [ghidra-emotionengine](https://github.com/beardypig/ghidra-emotionengine) plugin installed.